Mr. Children: 2007-present

-On April 18, 2012, Mr. Children released the triple A-side single "Inori (Namida no Kidou)/End of the Day/Pieces", their first in three years and seven months; the single debuted at number one on the Oricon Weekly Singles Chart, selling 174,409 copies.
+On April 18, 2012, Mr. Children released the triple A-side single "Inori (Namida no Kidou)/End of the Day/Pieces", their first in three years and seven months; the single debuted at No. 1 on the Oricon Weekly Singles Chart, selling 174,409 copies.
 Two of the songs, "Inori (Namida no Kidou)" and "Pieces", were used as the themes to the Bokura ga Ita movies.
 In addition, "Inori (Namida no Kidou)" spent four weeks atop the RIAJ Digital Track Chart, tying the record set by GReeeeN's "Haruka".
-Also released on April 18 was the band's Mr. Children 2011 Tour Sense: In the Field DVD, which debuted at number one on both the Oricon DVD and Blu-ray charts, making Mr. Children the first artist to top three of Oricon's charts in a single week.
+Also released on April 18 was the band's Mr. Children 2011 Tour Sense: In the Field DVD, which debuted at No. 1 on both the Oricon DVD and Blu-ray charts, making Mr. Children the first artist to top three of Oricon's charts in a single week.
 On May 10, Mr. Children released a pair of best-of albums titled Mr. Children 2001–2005 ＜micro＞ and Mr. Children 2005–2010 ＜macro＞ in celebration of their 20th anniversary.
 The band also embarked on a 2-month dome tour, titled "Popsaurus 2012", after the series of concerts they held in 2001 following the release of their first two best-of albums.
 On November 28, Mr. Children released new album titled (An Imitation) Blood Orange.
-At the end of the year, Mr. Children monopolized the yearly album ranking, with all three of their albums in the top 10.
+At the end of the year, Mr. Children monopolized the year-end album ranking, with all three of their albums in the top 10.
 Their dual best-of albums Mr. Children 2005–2010 ＜macro＞ and Mr. Children 2001–2005 ＜micro＞ were the top two best-selling albums of 2012, selling 1.17 million copies and 1.11 million copies, respectively.
 Moreover, (An Imitation) Blood Orange placed eighth on the best-selling albums of 2012 list.
 They achieved both the highest-selling album and highest-selling artist for 2012.
-Mr. Children became the third artist to have achieved top two spots on the yearly album ranking, also making it the first time in 14 years that any artist achieved this.
+Mr. Children became the third artist to have achieved top two spots on the year-end album ranking, also making it the first time in 14 years that any artist achieved this.
 Mr.Children was the 4th artist by total sales revenue in Japan in 2012, with ¥9.947 billion (approximately $84 million).

 On November 19, 2014, Mr. Children released the CD single "Ashioto (Be Strong)".

 On December 2, 2020, Mr. Children released their 20th studio album Soundtracks Tower Inc.